qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 Feature: Add native affine transform algorithm for vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| Offers the following benefits over the GRASS/SAGA versions:
+Offers the following benefits over the GRASS/SAGA versions:

-| - Full support for z/m values and handling curved geometries without loss
+- Full support for z/m values and handling curved geometries without loss of curves
-| of curves
-| - Works with all native data types, no need for format transformation
+- Works with all native data types, no need for format transformation
-| - Supports dynamic (data defined, per feature) translate/scale/rotate parameters
+- Supports dynamic (data defined, per feature) translate/scale/rotate parameters
-| - Allows transformation and scaling of both Z and M values (if present)
+- Allows transformation and scaling of both Z and M values (if present)
-| - Supports in-place edit mode
+- Supports in-place edit mode

-Fixes #33550

 |image59|